It’s our 100th article! Well, it was until I rearranged things on Dec 05 2022 and now it’s 93rd.

 Lee — I remember him being a tall, Caucasian guy, always very open and social (even with me in introvert mode at times), though my notes found him “dirty-minded, and very brash”.
 I did note that he was nicer in the mornings when his co-conspirators, John and Patrick, weren’t around yet.

-John — Another tall Caucasian guy, I remember thinking he was our class thug and I wrote a prediction that he would end up in jail or dead somewhere a few years after graduation.
+John (Jon?
+I think John) — Another tall Caucasian guy, I remember thinking he was our class thug and I wrote a prediction in my diary that he would end up in jail or dead somewhere a few years after graduation.
+I also wrote that this guy would betray anyone that he could just for laughs.
 He just had that kind of personality.
-I wrote that this guy would betray anyone that he could just for laughs.
-He hung out with Patrick a lot.
+I remember that he hung out with Patrick a lot.
+Hopefully he’s doing fine now, I obviously don’t feel a grudge toward him from 24 years ago or anything like that.

-David (aka Dave) — I didn’t speak much to him but we were not unfriendly to each other either, and I remember him at least.
+David (aka Dave) — I didn’t speak much to him but we were not unfriendly to each other either.
+He was a nice person who was romantically linked with Rebecca.

 Alexei — A Russian guy with glasses that was a little difficult to understand when he was speaking but occasionally had a wicked sense of humour as well.
 My diary notes that at one point Lee drew a picture of me holding a maths book on the blackboard or something and he stepped in to modify it so it was making fun of Lee instead.
 Introverted but a great guy.